-Another example is the checkout process of Lululemon.
-This brand brings shoppers straight to the guest account creation web page even when customers are not logged in.
+And there are various examples of this kind of account creation during the checkout process.
+Brand brings shoppers straight to the guest account creation web page even when customers are not logged in.
 But, even before that, a text widget appears that seeks permission to create a guest account.
 If shoppers don’t want to go through the ordeal.
-They can shop and leave.
+They can leave.

 Another big-time mistake is a long, complex checkout process.
 It is one of the leading reasons customers leave the site and abandon payment.
 Every single and extra step adds complexity and the form field slows the checkout process for shoppers.